How to write a legally binding tenancy agreement: A guide for UK landlords

 How to protect your property

 Having a written tenancy agreement in place is vital if you want to ensure a long and successful tenancy.
-It protects both you and the tenant, keeping your income protected and your reputation intact.
+It protects both you and the tenant, helping to keep your income protected and your reputation intact.

-At Bionic, we find things like property maintenance insurance and commercial property insurance for landlords like you to keep you protected should the worst happen.
-You can get a quote today or learn more by visiting our business insurance page.
+At Bionic, we can help sort property maintenance insurance and commercial property insurance for landlords like you to help keep you protected.
+Start a business insurance quote online today or learn more by reading up on more insurance guides.